-Global macroeconomic conditions, including rising interest rates, inflation, disruptions in the global supply chain, the effects of the ongoing conflict between Russia and Ukraine, regulations restricting trade or impacting our ability to offer products or services, and the continuing impact of the coronavirus ("COVID-19") pandemic, could have a material adverse effect on our business, results of operations and financial condition.
-In recent years, we have observed increased shortages and delays in the global supply chain for components and inputs necessary to our businesses, such as semiconductors, paper and plastic, and may experience difficulty procuring those components and inputs in the future on a timely basis or at historical prices.
+Global macroeconomic conditions, including rising interest rates, inflation, bank failures, disruptions in the global supply chain, the effects of the ongoing conflict between Russia and Ukraine, and regulations restricting trade or impacting our ability to offer products or services, could have a material adverse effect on our business, results of operations and financial condition.
+While recent bank failures have created uncertainty in the global financial markets, they did not have a material impact on our operating results.
+However, future bank failures could impact our receivable collections and cash flows or affect our ability to find merchant alliance partners.
+In addition, in recent years, we have observed increased shortages and delays in the global supply chain for components and inputs necessary to our businesses, such as semiconductors, paper and plastic, and may experience difficulty procuring those components and inputs in the future on a timely basis or at historical prices.
 We continue to monitor and actively manage our business in response to these unpredictable geopolitical and market conditions, as they may adversely impact our operations and financial results.